New Years Deals:

 Thanks for checking out my Ultra 2 Review!

 I’ll be writing more content on my Ultra 2 as my 72V journey continues.
-Check out MiniMotors USA, these guys rock, they’ll sort you out with anything you need.
-Check out my Instagram and Youtube channel for more content!
-Also check out my Dualtron Shopping Guide for information on the 2021 models.
-Also check out my Dualtron owners guide to help riders know what to expect for upgrading and maintaining their electric scooters!
+Check out MiniMotors USA, these guys rock; they’ll sort you out with anything you need.
+Check out my Instagram and Youtube channels for more content!
+Also, check out my Dualtron Shopping Guide for information on the 2021 models.
+Also, check out my Dualtron owner’s guide to help riders know what to expect for upgrading and maintaining their electric scooters!

 Also check out the Dualtron Storm & Ultra 2 Facebook Group